mihailthebuilder/fight-alerts-backend/README.md

 Service that scrapes a site for upcoming fights

-AWS lambda that runs the service
+AWS Lambda that runs the service

 Terraform deployment instructions